DataDog/documentation/content/en/account_management/org_settings/ip_allowlist.md

 ### Functionality

-The IP allowlist supports the following capabilities through both the API and the UI:
+With the IP allowlist API or UI, you can:
-- Checking the status of the IP allowlist.
+- Check the status of the IP allowlist.
 Whether the IP allowlist is on or off determines whether your organization is restricting requests by IP address allowlist membership.
-- Toggling the IP allowlist on and off.
+- Turn the IP allowlist on and off.
-- Showing the IP addresses (as CIDR ranges) that are covered by your IP allowlist.
+- Show the IP addresses (as CIDR ranges) that are covered by your IP allowlist.
-- Adding IP addresses (IPv4 or IPv6) or CIDR ranges to the IP allowlist with an optional note.
+- Add IP addresses (IPv4 or IPv6) or CIDR ranges to the IP allowlist with an optional note.
-- Editing the note for an IP address already in the IP allowlist.
+- Edit the note for an IP address already in the IP allowlist.
-- Deleting a single entry from the IP allowlist.
+- Delete a single entry from the IP allowlist.
-- Wholly replacing the IP allowlist with new entries (only available through the API).
+- Replace the whole IP allowlist with new entries (only available through the API).

-## Navigation
+## Managing the IP allowlist in the UI

 To find the [IP allowlist UI][4]:

 1. Navigate to **Organization Settings** from your account menu.
 1. Under **Access**, select **IP Allowlist**.

-In a table in the center of the page, the IP allowlist UI lists the CIDR ranges contained in the IP allowlist.
+The IP allowlist table lists the CIDR ranges contained in the IP allowlist.

 ### Enable and disable the IP allowlist